|Lore & Practices|

 A. Executive Committee

-2. Elected from ballot proposed by Nominating Committee.
-Membership should represent a balance of disciplines, gender, race, and geographical location.
+2. The nine elected members of the Executive Committee are chosen from a ballot proposed by the Nominating Committee and should represent a balance of disciplines, gender, race, and geographical locations.

 B. Publications Committee

-1. Six members serving three-year terms (see amendment to Constitution)
+1. Six members serving staggered three-year terms (see amendment to Constitution)

-2. Responsible for overseeing publications of Association: SOCIAL SCIENCE HISTORY (current contract with Duke University Press), and Newsletter.
+2. Responsible for overseeing publications of Association: currently SOCIAL SCIENCE HISTORY (current contract with Cambridge University Press

-3. Responsible for selecting editors of Journal and Newsletter, and members of President's Book Award Committee.
+3. Responsible for selecting editors of the Journal and members of President's Book Award Committee.